CuteLittleGoat/WnG_Tools/Audio/docs/Documentation.md

 # Technical documentation — Audio

 Audio is a browser-based soundboard module.
 It has a normal user playback view and an admin view enabled with `?admin=1`.
-It loads sound metadata from `AudioManifest.xlsx`, renders sound tiles, manages aliases and lists, and can synchronize shared settings through Firestore.
+It loads sound metadata from `AudioManifest.xlsx`, plays audio URLs, manages aliases and lists, and can synchronize shared settings through Firestore.

 This document is English-only and describes the current release architecture.